 On-policy distillation¶

 The framework code below is written against real APIs (TRL).
 Treat every trl.experimental.gkd snippet as a reference template: pin the version, verify the import path on your install, and validate before production use.
-The numpy blocks (labelled "core math, runnable") are self-contained and executable, and pin down the divergence identities the trainer applies.
+The NumPy blocks labelled "core math, runnable" are self-contained and executable.
+The OPD² paper's official repository contained only a README at audited commit 76bc984bca982240e3ff46372366f5a0ab58fa03, so this page does not invent a framework API for it.10 SEED's loss was checked against its released implementation at commit 2cf2fadca3c5aba28da68e8e1405182ba8d90e6c; its PyTorch test suite was not run on this CPU-only documentation host.13

 What it is¶